+JCM began a tour in April 2018, but cancelled it as the brain tumour advanced.
 Clem and Mark would like to announce that in alignment with Jon’s wishes, JCM is movin’ on with Ralph Salmins on the drums, see below for tour dates.

-Jon Hiseman writes:
+Jon Hiseman wrote:

 “I was due to play a guitar festival in Germany in March ’17 with an old friend, Larry Coryell.
 I played with him in the early 70s in Wolfgang Dauners ET CETERA, and recorded the album “Knirsch”.